aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/chartdata/use_secondary_categories/_index.md

 ## use_secondary_categories property
-If false then [`ChartData.secondary_categories`](/slides/python-net/aspose.slides.charts/chartdata/secondary_categories) property return null and data
+If false then [`ChartData.secondary_categories`](/slides/python-net/aspose.slides.charts/chartdata/secondary_categories) property return None and data
             in [`ChartData.categories`](/slides/python-net/aspose.slides.charts/chartdata/categories) property is used both for primary and secondary series.
             If true then data in [`ChartData.secondary_categories`](/slides/python-net/aspose.slides.charts/chartdata/secondary_categories) property is used for secondary series and data in [`ChartData.categories`](/slides/python-net/aspose.slides.charts/chartdata/categories) property is used for primary series.